ZygalM1S1U/Mir_Appender/README.md

 ### Prerequisites

 This current version does not have the configurator ready yet.
 So you will need GCC, make, and CMake.
+You can use Visual Studio in Windows and CMake directly on Linux, or Mac.

 ```
 GCC, make, and CMake
 ```

+### OS Compatibility

+If you can build it on the OS, it should work!

 ### Installing